mtw/Bio-RNA-RNAaliSplit/README.md

 http://www.eddylab.org/R-scape .

-Be sure to have all dependencies up and running on your system (and available to the Perl interpreter) priot to installation of Bio::RNA::RNAaliSplit.
+Be sure to have all dependencies up and running on your system (and available to the Perl interpreter) prior to installation of Bio::RNA::RNAaliSplit.

 ## INSTALLATION

 To install this module, run the following commands:

->	perl Makefile.PL
+	perl Makefile.PL
->	make
+	make
->	make test
+	make test
->	make install
+	make install

 ## SUPPORT AND DOCUMENTATION